July 11, 2013

 Because it's difficult for cats to transmit toxoplasmosis directly to their caregivers, a pregnant woman is generally unlikely to contract the disease from her pet cat.

-Secondly, because oocysts become infective only after one to five days, exposure to the disease is unlikely as long as the cat's litter box is changed daily.
+- Because oocysts only become infective after one to five days, exposure to the disease is unlikely as long as you clean the cat's litter box daily.

-Even though it is unlikely that a woman will contract toxoplasmosis from her cat, it's a good idea to err on the side of caution.
+Even though it is unlikely that you will contract toxoplasmosis from your cat, it's good to be as careful as possible.
 The following recommendations will help cat owners expecting a child to reduce their risk of contracting toxoplasmosis.

 - Avoid undercooked meat.